 Everything else is probably fifteenth century in date.
-The characteristic window is formed of three ogee lights and alternate tracery containing subreticulation, and the subreticulation units are ogee-pointed and trefoil-cusped at both the top and the bottom.
-(See the S. window to the nave, illustrated right.)
-The renewed chancel E. window is formed of three uncusped lights with three circles above, enclosed within an encompassing arch.
-The sturdy central tower rises in three stages to two-light bell-openings with straightened reticulation units in the heads and surmounting battlements, but its emphasis derives chiefly from the prominent octagonal bell-turret at the southwest angle, rising higher than the tower itself.
+Windows are generally formed of three ogee lights and alternate tracery containing subreticulation although the renewed chancel E. window is formed of three uncusped lights with three circles above, enclosed within an encompassing arch.
+The sturdy central tower rises in three stages to two-light bell-openings with straightened reticulation units in the heads and surmounting battlements, but its appearance owes most to the prominent octagonal bell-turret at the southwest angle, rising higher than the tower itself.
 The S. porch has simple flat-chamfered outer and inner doorways and a ceiled wagon roof.

-The attractive interior of the building appears larger than one might expect in view of the fact that it is aisleless, due partly to its generous width and partly to the excellent lighting, for which clear glass in most of windows can obviously take the credit.
+The attractive interior of the church appears larger than one might expect of an aisleless building, due partly to its generous width and partly to the excellent lighting, for which the clear glass in most of the windows can obviously take the credit.
 This is a church one is happy to linger in, even if the architecture is relatively modest.
-Inevitably, the tower arches are the most important internal features, being each composed of two orders of wave mouldings supported on circular shafts separated by wide casements - a design diagnostic of their age.
-(The photograph, left, shows the W. tower arch, viewed from the nave.)
+Inevitably, the tower arches are the most important internal features, each being composed of two orders of wave mouldings supported on circular shafts separated by wide casements - a design diagnostic of their age.
+(The photograph at the foot of the page shows the W. tower arch, viewed from the nave.)
 A solitary head label stop on the east side of the E. arch (S. respond) suggests others have been removed.